alessandro2serra/homepage/algorithms2/README.md

 ## Nice work!

-You probably ended up with something like that.
+Now if you fold the paper open, you probably end up with something like shown on the picture.

 By following these steps of cutting and folding you were following something that is called an **algorithm**.